SerinaNya/Bing-Api/README_en.md

 ## About test version

 Test version is the developing version.
-It update faster than release version.
-But it is still developing, you should think carefully before you install test version on your server.
+It update faster than release version but it is still developing.
+You should think carefully before you install test version on your server.

 ## Copyright and License